 How do regulators define natural?

 Every country has a different standard for “natural.”
-Flavours and fragrances are regulated differently from sweeteners and supplements.
-Regulations differ between Europe, US, Asia, etc. For example, the EU has a law defining when a food flavour can be described as “natural” (EC 1334/2008).
+Flavors and fragrances are regulated differently from sweeteners and supplements.
+Regulations differ between Europe, US, Asia, etc. For example, the EU has a law defining when a food flavor can be described as “natural” (EC 1334/2008).
 Whereas, the FDA does not.

 Natural vs. not-so-natural